 An inventory and testing of KARO-ECHO equipment installed at our seven served agency locations was completed (Hal.
 KK6NDF as lead)

-A tour for KaroEcho members of all agency radio operation sites led by Fire Chief Kevin Janes
+A tour for KaroEcho members of all agency radio operation sites led by Battalion Chief Kevin Janes

 Repair of faulty equipment at FS 72, reprogramming of frequencies, installing Anderson power pole connectors, etc. (Jamuel, KM6HBO)